rachanachetan/Tableau-Dashboards/Airbnb/ReadMe.md

 The cleaned data is saved as a .csv file [here](/Airbnb_Cleaned.csv) and used as the data source for the dashboard built on Tableau.

-### Resultant tableau Dashboard
+### Resultant Tableau Dashboard
 <p align="center">
   <img src="Airbnb_Dashboard.png">
 </p>

 Attached above is a screenshot of the built dashboard.
-You can download the Tableau [workbook](/AirbnbDashboard_Final.twbx) or find it hosted on Tableau Public: https://public.tableau.com/app/profile/rachana.chetan/viz/AirbnbDashboard_Final/Dashboard1
+You can download the Tableau [workbook](https://github.com/rachanachetan/Tableau-Dashboards/blob/main/Airbnb/AirbnbDashboard_Final.twbx) or find it hosted on Tableau Public: https://public.tableau.com/app/profile/rachana.chetan/viz/AirbnbDashboard_Final/Dashboard1